-Upcoming movement (graph squeeze) signals
+Imminent movement signals

 They show that price movements are occurring within a distinctly tightening band.
 A triangle-like shape is forming on the chart and there will be a big price action in the near future.

-How we trade: We should decide according to the main trend.
+How to trade: We should decide according to the main trend.
 During the day, squeezes are often broken in the same direction as the main trend.
 We can consider opening a position in the same direction as the main trend or wait for the break-up or break-down signal for a safer trade.

-How we trade: This signal indicates a direction: Up!
+How to trade: This signal indicates a direction: Up!
 When the break-up signal comes, we can open a buy or long position.
 If we have a previously opened position in the same direction, we can think that our profit will increase.

-How we trade: This signal also indicates a direction: Down!
+How to trade: This signal also indicates a direction: Down!
 When the break-down signal comes, we can open a sell or short position.
 Again, if we have a previously opened position in the same direction, we can think that our profit will increase.